Saboor-Hamedi/my-nvim-config/notes.md

 ## Best Pratice
   1.This is a practice note
   2.Through this note I will learn alot
   3.try to read this note as mush as possible
   4.I will try my best to keep this note clean plus readable
 ## How to use vim?
   * You must be patient
   * You must pratice alot
   * You must know how remember the keysmaps (shortcuts)
 ## Move around
   Move the cursor to the right `h`
   Move the cursor to the left 'l'
   Move the cursor to down `j`
   Move the cursor to top `k`

+## All keys
 ```
     GG move the cursor to the last line, it works with G as well,
     gg move the cursor to the top of the line at the very top of the page